Yoga for Carpal Tunnel Relief

 The only catch to effectively using yoga for carpal tunnel syndrome is that it must be part of your daily routine.
 Yoga cannot be performed only when you have symptoms, but every single day.
 After several weeks or even months of yoga exercises, symptoms gradually lessen and eventually disappear completely.
 Continued adherence to yoga almost never allows symptoms to return.

-Yoga exercises are also quite effective for the purpose of meditation.
+Yoga exercises are also effective for the purpose of meditation.
 This provides the person suffering with carpal tunnel syndrome a two-pronged benefit from one simple technique.

-Add massage to the yoga routine!
+Add massage to your yoga routine!

 Massage is also highly effective against carpal tunnel syndrome for the same reason as yoga.
 Massage breaks apart adhesions that cause tendon movement restrictions.
 This is the key to allowing tendons to glide smoothly and reduce inflammation and swelling.